Close

 4. The low glycaemic index of barley maintains blood sugar levels and prevents gestational diabetes.

-5. Barley grains are rich in folic acid, which prevents neural tube defects like cleft lip and Spinal Bifida.
+5. According to the University of Rochester Medical Center, barley grains are rich in folic acid, which prevents neural tube defects like cleft lip and Spinal Bifida (3).

 6. The copper present in barley helps in maintaining the flexibility of blood vessels, bones, and joints during pregnancy.